Phil Mickelson: 2014–2016

-2016: New swing coach
+Later in the year, it was announced that Mickelson would leave longtime swing coach Butch Harmon, feeling as though he needed to hear a new perspective on things.
 After leaving Butch Harmon, Mickelson hired Andrew Getson of Grayhawk Golf Club in Scottsdale, Arizona, to serve as his new swing coach.
 The two worked together heavily in the 2015 offseason to get Mickelson's swing back.
 Under Getson's guidance, Mickelson made his 2016 debut at the CareerBuilder Challenge.
 He shot rounds of 68-65-66-68 to finish in a tie for third place at 21-under-par.
 It was only Mickelson's fifth top-five finish since his win at the 2013 Open Championship.
 The third-place finish was Mickelson's highest finish in his first worldwide start of a calendar year since he won the same event to begin the 2004 season.
 At the AT&T Pebble Beach Pro-Am, Mickelson shot rounds of 68-65-66-72 to finish in solo second place, a shot behind Vaughn Taylor.
 Mickelson lipped out a five-foot birdie putt to force a playoff on the 72nd hole.
 He entered the final round with a two-stroke lead, his first 54-hole lead since the 2013 U.S. Open and was seeking to end a winless drought dating back 52 worldwide events to the 2013 Open Championship.

 Mickelson shot a 63 in the opening round of The Open Championship at Royal Troon.
 The round set a new course record and matched the previous major championship record for lowest round.
 Mickelson had a 15 ft birdie putt that narrowly missed on the final hole to set a new major championship scoring record of 62.
 He followed this up with a 69 in the second round for a 10 under par total and a one-shot lead over Henrik Stenson going into the weekend.
 In the third round, Mickelson shot a one-under 70 for a total of 11 under par to enter the final round one shot back of Stenson.
 Despite Mickelson's bogey-free 65 in the final round, Stenson shot 63 to win by three shots.
 Mickelson finished 11 strokes clear of 3rd place, a major championship record for a runner-up.
 Mickelson's 267 total set a record score for a runner-up in the British Open, and only trails Mickelson's 266 at the 2001 PGA Championship as the lowest total by a runner-up in major championship history.